 You know I believe in real estate prospecting letters, both for direct postal mail and for email continuity campaigns.
 That’s why I offer a wide variety of letters ready to personalize and send.

 Agents who use them report back that they work – or they let me know by purchasing more sets.
-They also hire me to write personalized prospecting letters.
+They also hire me to write personalized prospecting letters when their niche or expertise is more focused.
+Most of those agents are using postal mail to reach their target prospects.

 An additional benefit to using postal mail is that it sticks around longer than email, and it’s likely that more than one member of a household will read it.